Citizen-science altered-state survey

 These links ground the public description of AXP and the surrounding altered-state measurement infrastructure.

-Project surfaces
+Project links

 - CIRCE.
 "Altered Xperience Project."
 Live AXP survey page.